Get the Facts

 When you pull in to your mechanic’s garage, they can plug into your car’s port and will be provided with diagnosis and repair information.

 No, your choice for who you trust to do your repairs is guaranteed.
 Your preferred repair location will always be able to access repair information through existing vehicle systems.
 Car owners will always be free to visit the auto repair shop of their choice, and the existing law ensures that every repair shop will have the information necessary to diagnose and repair your vehicle.

 The more third parties can access data, the more likely it is to be misused.

-With real-time, remote access to your vehicle, strangers, foreign companies, hackers and criminals can see where you go and learn personal details.
+With real-time, remote access to your vehicle, strangers, hackers and criminals can see where you go and learn personal details.
 They will know which coffee shop you stop at each morning, the routes you take to avoid rush hour, how often you go to your gym, and how fast you drive to pick up your kids on time.
 They will know which neighborhoods you drive in, and what time of day.

 Nothing in the proposed law limits how much information anyone can view, or what they can do with it.
 Some of the potential consequences could include higher insurance rates, extremely targeted advertising, or even dangerous stalking situations – all based on what strangers see when you don’t even know you’re being watched.

 Privacy groups oppose this ballot question because it creates tremendous uncertainty about who is accessing your data and when.